Medical expert of the article

 Instrumental diagnostics is most often represented by the following methods:

-- Echocardiography using ultrasonic vibrations.
+- Echocardiography using ultrasound vibrations.

-- Invasive coronary angiography.
-[21], [22]
+- Invasive coronary angiography. [ 21 ], [ 22 ]

-- Coronary CT angiography.
-[23], [24]
+- Coronary CT angiography. [ 23 ], [ 24 ]

-- Nuclear perfusion imaging.
-[25]
+- Nuclear perfusion imaging. [ 25 ]

-- Magnetic resonance imaging of the heart.
-[26], [27]
+- Magnetic resonance imaging of the heart. [ 26 ], [ 27 ]

 Differential diagnosis

-Given the frequent asymptomatic course of carotid atherosclerosis, it is recommended that doctors pay attention to existing risk factors and the presence of a hereditary predisposition: for this, information should be collected from the patient about previous cerebrovascular accidents and transient ischemic attacks, pathologies of other vascular pools, hereditary hyperlipidemia, diabetes mellitus, hypertension, bad habits, etc. Atherosclerosis should also be differentiated from other arterial pathologies:
+Given the frequent asymptomatic course of carotid atherosclerosis, it is recommended that doctors pay attention to existing risk factors and the presence of a hereditary predisposition: for this purpose, information should be collected from the patient about previous cerebrovascular accidents and transient ischemic attacks, pathologies of other vascular pools, hereditary hyperlipidemia, diabetes mellitus, hypertension, bad habits, etc. Atherosclerosis should also be differentiated from other arterial pathologies:

 - pathological curvature of the internal carotid artery.